sytelus/MoneyInMotion/MoneyAI.JS/README.md

 	grunt
 5. Start webserver for MoneyInMotion\MoneyAI.JS folder.
 For IIS, make sure you have json mime type added as application/json, less as text/css.
 6. Add website called api in IIS under the website for MoneyInMotion\MoneyAI.JS pointing to MoneyInMotion\MoneyAI.WebApi.
 7. You need files in MoneyInMotion\MoneyAI.WebApi\App_Data\<username> folder which is mysteriously not provided.
 To get this files, run MoneyAI.WinForms project, drop in your account files, scan, save merged files and copy them over to data folder.
+Similarly appSecrets.json file in DropBox folder is understandably missing.
 8. VS2013 now needs to start as administrator so you can debug WebApi project.

  Issues